fulfilment 20 February 2026

 • Hidden charges: Account management fees, onboarding costs, integration setup.

 Always request a detailed pricing breakdown and model it against your actual order data.
+For a deeper comparison of UK providers and their pricing models, see our guide to the best fulfilment companies in the UK.

 5. Red flags to watch for